4ntm4n/ms-one/README.md

 > ![Video element from youtube](assets/img/readme/testing/mobile-members-signup1.png)
 >
-> > Here you can see the video element that is dispalyed in the sign-up section of the members page.
+> > Here you can see the video element that is displayed in the sign-up section of the members page.
 > > This video is implemented using an iframe element and embedded code from youtube.
 > >
 > > This video works the same way it would on youtube.com, meaning the video will only play if the user intends it to.
 The user also has full control over actions such as play, pause, full screen view, video quality and sound.
 > >
-> > Since the video is embeded using iframes, this is like watching youtube from within this website, meaning the creator of what ever video is embedded will get credited by youtube in terms of view counts etc. It can there for also work as a link to a site owners potential youtube page.
+> > Since the video is embedded using iframe, this is like watching youtube from within this website, meaning the creator of what ever video is embedded will get credited by youtube in terms of view counts etc. It can there for also work as a link to a site owners potential youtube page.
 > >
 > > > **important note:**
 > > >